MegaRedHand/network-simulator/README.md

 ## Getting Started

 Welcome to the GEduNet simulator!
 This application is designed to help you visualize and understand computer networks.

+This repository includes some examples under `examples/`.
+You can download and load them into the simulator like any other network.

+## User Interface

 GEduNet consists of 4 main components on screen: